abdulrazaque103/NLP-DSA/README.md

 # NLP-DSA
-In this repository I do web scrapping and text processing using python
+In this repository I do web scrapping and text processing using NLP in python